 As a precaution, it is recommended that anyone with a pacemaker (or similar medical device) should avoid handling magnets.
 If in any doubt, consult your medical practitioner first.

 Magnets such as neodymium magnets will shatter or chip if dropped or allowed to attract to one another over a large enough distance.
-This is due to the manufacturing process known as sintering when the constituent elements are compressed together.
+This is due to the manufacturing process known as sintering, whereby the constituent elements are compressed together.

-Magnets that chip or shatter can cause injury due to cuts from newly exposed sharp edges or from flying fragments; we recommend using eye protection when handling powerful magnets.
+Magnets that chip or shatter can cause injury due to cuts from newly exposed sharp edges or from flying fragments.
+Therefore, we recommend using eye protection when handling powerful magnets.

-High-powered magnets such as neodymium magnets will attract each other at great force and speed, due care should be used when handling strong magnets to avoid fingers being caught between two or more magnets.
+High-powered magnets such as neodymium magnets will attract each other with great force and at considerable speed, so due care should be used when handling strong magnets to avoid fingers being caught between two or more magnets.

 Neodymium magnets are coated with nickel, which can cause an allergic reaction in some people following prolonged contact.